-8 Ways Your Life Gets Better When You Walk Instead Of Drive
+8 Ways Your Life Gets Better When You Only Walk

 A year and a half ago, I moved from a small town to a major city, and one of the best aspects of the move has been that I am, for the first time in my life, able to live without a car.
 For many Americans, having a car is simply a way of life; when I was growing up in a small city in Texas, it was nearly inconceivable that one would walk anywhere, even if the destination were only a few blocks away.
 This reliance on cars was rooted in certain practical issues—such as my hometown’s lack of a dense city center and the sweltering Texas heat—but I think a lot of it was simply habit.
 As gas prices go up and folks become more aware of the dangers of climate change, people are looking more and more for alternative modes of transportation, including the kind provided by our own two legs.
 I have to say that not once in the last year and a half have I regretted giving up my car.
 Since I began relying on walking and public transportation to get around, life is generally easier, happier, and way, way cheaper.

 Of course, it’s hard—and, for some, impossible—to live without a car in cities that lack efficient public transportation, a problem that plagues many sprawling metropolitan areas across the U.S. But even if you can’t give up driving entirely, think about ways that you can substitute some of your shorter drives with walking or cycling.
 You’ll still get many of the same advantages listed below, including fresh air and exercise, helping the environment, and saving cash on gas.
 Keep reading to check out how going carless might make your life better:

 1. You save tons of money